Easy Ground Beef Rice Cake Soup

 I got this recipe from a wonderful Korean lady whom I met in Malaysia about a year ago.
 She was from a place called Miryang (밀양), a southern town of South Korea not far from my hometown.
 She spoke with the charming southern Korean accent that I always adore.
 Her son and my son were in the same class at school and we occasionally arranged the play dates for the kids even though we lived far from each other.
 She served this soup for one occasion and I loved it so much.

-Traditional rice cake soup requires a good beef (even bone marrow) or anchovy based stock to start with and that alone takes some time to prepare.
+Traditional rice cake soup requires a good beef (and even bone marrow, too) or anchovy stock to start with.
+And that alone takes some time to prepare.
 With this recipe, you will get your meal ready within 30 minutes, and it is delicious!

 That’s all the cooking you need to do!
 No need to season them.

 Ladle riced cakes and the hot liquid into a serving bowl…

 Place 2-3 tablespoonfuls of beef sauce and some of its juice on top,

 Then sprinkle chopped onion and toasted sesame seeds.
 And drizzle a drop of sesame oil…

 Tear up some seasoned roasted seaweed (Many local groceries carry this seasoned seaweed these days) and top it over your soup.
 Now the soup is ready to serve!

 And don’t forget your kimchi to serve with.
 It is a MUST!

 What a satisfying and comforting way to start a New Year in Korean way!
 Enjoy this soup.
 You just gained a year of age and wisdom.